StepicOrg/intellij-plugin/README.md

 4. Restart IDEA

 ##  Usage
-1. File > New > Project > Stepic
+1. File > New > Project > Stepik
-2. Enter your login/password and a course link (in a form of https://stepic.org/course/some-course-name-ID/ or just ID)
+2. Enter your login/password and a course link (in a form of https://stepik.org/course/some-course-name-ID/ or just ID)

 ## Build
 1. In order to build this project, you have to setting up an development environment (IntelliJ Platform SDK) as described here: http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/setting_up_environment.html